Insurance Coverage & Costs

 DR.CHRISTIANSON:

-Ray, were going to have to ask you to finish up in another minutes
+Ray, we’re going to have to ask you to finish up in another minutes

 or so.